calaldees/teachingWorkshops/teacherTraining/_diagrams_interview.md

 ## Formal Computer Science diagram notations

 * [FlowChart](https://en.wikipedia.org/wiki/Flowchart)
-    * A flowchart can also be defined as a diagrammatic representation of an algorithm
-    * Any drawing program can be used to create flowchart diagrams, but these will have no underlying data model
-    * Many software packages exist that can create flowcharts ... from a flowchart description language
 * [State Diagram](https://en.wikipedia.org/wiki/State_diagram) is a type of diagram used in computer science and related fields to describe the behaviour of systems
 * [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) (Unified Modelling Language)
     * [Class Diagram](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-class-diagram/)